Andrewpstein18/Microsoft-Paint-Imitation/README.md

 # Paint
 Info on how to run and history of project: https://www.seas.upenn.edu/~cis120/21fa/hw/hw05/.

 I edited: gctx.ml, gctx.mli, widget.ml, widget.mli, paint.ml.
+There are many background files given to us by instructor to help run the program.

 To run: Run paint.ml.